As an alternative, Currency Brokers are specialists in the foreign exchange industry and can save you between 3-5% on your conversion.

 You can call them to book exchanges or get helpful advice very quickly.

-On the other hand, some brokers offer an app and have less focus on their human-to-human service.
+On the other hand, some brokers offer an app and online trading platform too.

 Currencies Direct and OFX have some great technology, allowing you to perform a wide variety of tasks.